 Documentation associated with Single A-level Classes

-- Techniques of Integration: in PDF formats.
+- Techniques of Integration: in PDF format.

-- Differential Equations: in PDF formats.
+- Differential Equations: in PDF format.

-- Complex Numbers: in PDF formats
+- Complex Numbers: in PDF format

-- Induction and Recursion: in PDF formats.
+- Induction and Recursion: in PDF format.

 Documentation from previous Bridging Courses in Mathematics

 These notes have now been expanded and revised into a book "Towards Higher Mathematics: A Companion" by Richard Earl, published on 7th September 2017.

 Study Guide - How do Undergraduates do Mathematics?

 This is intended for incoming first-year undergraduates, but may be of interest

 - Study Guide in PDF format.